-The Public Education Foundation’s Friends of Zainab Scholarships help support students with a refugee background through the critical years of their High School Certificate.
-They also provide financial assistance for a student’s first two years of full time university study.
+The Public Education Foundation’s Friends of Zainab Secondary Scholarships help support refugee students through the critical years of their High School Certificate.

-- Senior Secondary Scholarship, Year 10 for students enrolled in Year 10 in 2017- an annual bursary of $1,000 will be provided for each of Years 11 and 12.
+- Senior Secondary Scholarship, Year 10 for students currently enrolled in Year 10 in 2021 – an annual bursary of $1,000 will be provided for each of Years 11 and 12.

-- Senior Secondary Scholarship, Year 11 for students enrolled in Year 11 in 2017 – a one-off payment of $1,000 will be provided for Year 12.
+- Senior Secondary Scholarship, Year 11 for students currently enrolled in Year 11 in 2021 – a one-off payment of $1,000 will be provided for Year 12.

 The scholarship is to cover educational expenses such as:

-If a student leaves school before the end of Year 12 or a student leaves university before completion of the course, the scholarship will lapse.
+If a student leaves school before the end of Year 12, or leaves the public education system, the scholarship will lapse.
 Any unspent monies at the end of the scholarship period must be refunded to the Public Education Foundation scholarship fund.

 - Attends an Australian Public School